-Our staff live around the world with “Mr. Phil” from New Orleans, Julian from Boston/Bahamas, Kerry from Texas .. plus other directors and inspirational speakers who live here in Nova Scotia.
-Our counselors are Nova Scotia’s finest citizens who hail from Universities across the province and come to Catapult to make a difference in a student’s life.
+We have the best staff imaginable!
+Our team is led by 3 Directors, Camp Director, Abbey Duinker, Head Resource “Mr. Phil” from New Orleans, and Executive Director, Lori Barker … plus other directors and inspirational speakers who live here in Nova Scotia.
+Our counselors are Nova Scotia’s finest citizens who hail from Universities across the province and come to Catapult to make a difference in a youth’s life.
 We’re a wonderful compliment of young and not-so-young who work hard to make Catapult an enjoyable, enlightening, adventurous, and memorable experience for all.

 Phil Gugliuzza aka Mr. Phil – Program Director / Lead Speaker